 - Cash—Cash gifts are acceptable in any form, including by check, money order, credit card, or on-line.
 Donors wishing to make a gift by credit card must provide the card type (e.g., Visa, MasterCard, American Express), card number, expiration date, and name of the card holder as it appears on the credit card.

 - Marketable Securities—Marketable securities may be transferred electronically to an account maintained at one or more brokerage firms or delivered physically with the transferor’s endorsement or signed stock power (with appropriate signature guarantees) attached.
 All marketable securities will be sold promptly upon receipt unless otherwise directed by Anthony Lakes Mountain Resort’s Board of Directors.
 In some cases, marketable securities may be restricted, for example, by applicable securities laws or the terms of the proposed gift; in such instances the decision whether to accept the restricted securities shall be made by the Board of Directors.

-- Bequests and Beneficiary Designations under Revocable Trusts, Life Insurance Policies, Commercial Annuities and Retirement Plans—Donors are encouraged to make bequests to Anthony Lakes Mountain Resort under their wills, and to name Baker County Development Corporation for benefit of Anthony Lakes Mountain Resort as the beneficiary under trusts, life insurance policies, commercial annuities and retirement plans.
+- Bequests and Beneficiary Designations under Revocable Trusts, Life Insurance Policies, Commercial Annuities and Retirement Plans—Donors are encouraged to make bequests to Anthony Lakes Mountain Resort under their wills, and to name Anthony Lakes Outdoor Recreation Association for benefit of Anthony Lakes Mountain Resort as the beneficiary under trusts, life insurance policies, commercial annuities and retirement plans.

 - Charitable Remainder Trusts—Anthony Lakes Mountain Resort will accept designation as a remainder beneficiary of charitable remainder trusts.